Fostering Independence Tuition Waiver Program

 Valerie Harding, State Grant & Special Programs Specialist completes Fostering Independence waivers and assist students in navigating that process.
 Email | Phone: 610-359-5352

-Amber Moore, Assistant Director of Admissions and Enrollment Services can help your students with any admissions paperwork and assist them by directing them to any other departments they may need to contact.
+Kathy Austin, Assistant Director of Admissions and Enrollment Services can help your students with any admissions paperwork and assist them by directing them to any other departments they may need to contact.
 Email

 The Student Resource Center can provide students with several services.
 They are located in Room 1301 of the Academic Building on campus and the number for the administrative assistant of the program is 610-359-7354.
 Services offered: